Our Multicare Health Clinic Discusses Sciatica

 - Shooting pain that makes it difficult to stand up

 Sciatica occurs when the root of your lower back and spine are irritated.
 There are a few different things that can cause this.
 A few of the causes include:

 - Sleeping on a mattress that is either too hard or too soft

 - Muscle spasms that occur in the back or the rear end

 - Lumbar spinal stenosis: This is where the spinal canal in your lower back begins to narrow.

 - Degenerative disc disease: The discs in your back act as cushions between the vertebrae.
 When these discs break down, it can result in sciatica.

 - Spondylolisthesis: This condition occurs when one of the vertebrae in your back slips forward over another.

-How Can a Chiropractor Treat and Help Manage Sciatica?
+How Can Our Team Treat and Help Manage Sciatica?

-If you are suffering from sciatica, a chiropractor can help.
-A sciatica treatment from a chiropractor would include a variety of treatments such as ice/cold therapy to reduce inflammation and help control the pain.
+If you are suffering from sciatica, Multicare can help.
+A sciatica treatment from our team would include a variety of treatments such as ice/cold therapy to reduce inflammation and help control the pain.
 Ultrasound therapy is used often to penetrate deep in the tissue.
-Your chiropractor may use TENS to create electrical currents to reduce muscle spasms Finally, a spinal adjustment, also known as a spinal manipulation will be performed to restore misaligned vertebra and help with free movement of the spine.
+We may use TENS to create electrical currents to reduce muscle spasms Finally, a spinal adjustment, also known as a spinal manipulation will be performed to restore misaligned vertebra and help with free movement of the spine.

 Contact Our Multicare Health Clinic in Sioux City, IA!